cu-mkp/edition-webpages/docs/research+resources/research+resources.md

  Knowing Project, including its initiatives, pedagogy, methods, personnel, and collaborators.

+#### Essays

-#### Essays have been composed by **scholars** on the Making and Knowing Team and by experts invited by the Team.
-These essays
+Essays have been composed by

-primarily provide material, technical, textual, and historical  information about the contents of Ms. Fr.
+**Scholars** on the Making and Knowing Team and by experts invited by the Team.
+These essays primarily provide material, technical, textual, and historical  information about the contents of Ms. Fr.
 640. They are marked by  a COLOR bar at the base of each essay thumbnail.

- #### **Students** in the Making and Knowing Project laboratory seminars  and in courses of Project collaborators have also composed essays.
+**Students** in the Making and Knowing Project laboratory seminars  and in courses of Project collaborators have also composed essays.
 The majority of these essays ask historical questions of the  manuscript and its context that can be illuminated by laboratory  research (in combination with more conventional historical  research).
 These essays are marked by a COLOR bar at the base of  each essay thumbnail.

 - Author and citation information is provided at the top of every  essay.
 - By clicking on folio numbers in the essay, users may jump to that  page, then return to the essay by using the back arrow of their  browser.

+### Field notes

- #### **Field notes** recorded by students as they carried out their  skillbuilding exercises, and as they planned, researched,  reconstructed, and wrote their laboratory essays can be found  linked in each Student Research Essay, and can also be browsed by  navigating to “Research and Resources”--\> “Fieldnotes.”
+Field Notes recorded by students as they carried out their  skillbuilding exercises, and as they planned, researched,  reconstructed, and wrote their laboratory essays can be found  linked in each Student Research Essay, and can also be browsed by  navigating to “Research and Resources”--\> “Fieldnotes.”
 The  Project required students to keep field notes of every stage of  their research, however, some field notes are more detailed and  comprehensive than others.
 Additional photographs taken by the  students as they carried out their research are available in the  Project’s repository on Flickr: For more on how fieldnotes were  integrated into the pedagogical components of the Edition, see  Pamela Smith, “Creation of the Edition,” ann....

+ ### Bibliography

- #### A **Bibliography** of all works cited in the Edition can be  accessed here: Each Research Essay also contains a full  bibliography of works cited in the essay.
+A Bibliography of all works cited in the Edition can be  accessed here: Each Research Essay also contains a full bibliography of works cited in the essay.

-  - Bibliographic references include primary and secondary literature  cited in the glossary, the editorial comments and, eventually, the  research essays.
+Bibliographic references include primary and secondary literature  cited in the glossary, the editorial comments and, eventually, the  research essays.

-  - Bibliographic references cited in the editorial comments are  either secondary sources providing additional information on the  topic at hand, or primary sources mentioned in the manuscript.
+Bibliographic references cited in the editorial comments are either secondary sources providing additional information on the topic at hand, or primary sources mentioned in the manuscript.
 While we provide detailed references of these primary sources, we  cannot always be certain that the specific edition we cited is the  one that the author-practitioner has used.
 In most cases, we  provide a non-exhaustive selection of printed editions, giving  priority to more widely available editions and more prominent  publishers (Robert and Henri Estienne, Aldo Manuzio, Christophe  Plantin, Hieronymus Froben, Johannes Herwagen, etc).
 To search for  other possible editions, we provide users with a link to the  Universal Short Title Catalogue whenever possible.

-  - Filterable by:
+The references in the Bibliography are filterable by:

 - Type of source (primary, secondary)
 - Document of origin (Manuscript text, Editorial Comment, Glossary, Research Essay)
 - Online Availability (access to external databases)
 - Degree of certainty

-  - The bibliographic databases are available in BibTeX format and  downloadable from GitHub.
+The bibliographic databases are available in BibTeX format and downloadable from GitHub.

+### Entries

-#### A **List of Entries** (that is, the headings of all 928 “recipes,”  or entries in Ms. Fr.
+A **List of Entries** (that is, the headings of all 928 “recipes,”  or entries in Ms. Fr.
 640) can be browsed or searched by  navigating to “The text” --\> “List of Entries.”
 Relevant terms in  each entry have been encoded using fourteen semantic tags, and the  terms contained in any given entry are listed below the entry.
 Clicking on any of the tags gives a comprehensive list of encoded  terms in the entry.

-      - The tags are
+The tags are

 - animal
 - body part
 - currency
 - environment
 - material
 - measurement
 - medical
 - music
 - personal name
 - place
 - plant
 - profession
 - sensory
 - tool

-          - For further information on these tags, please see the Principles of Encoding LINK\>
+For further information on these tags, please see the Principles of Encoding LINK\>

-      - The Making and Knowing Project has categorized these entries into one or more of 26 rather loosely-defined
+The Making and Knowing Project has categorized these entries into one or more of 26 rather loosely-defined
 categories:

 | **category**               | **definition and use**                                                                                                    |